nus-cs2103-AY2223S1/tp/docs/team/nerbnerb.md

   * Added comparison between `filter` and `find` commands
     * Useful as both commands are similar
   * Added section for UI elements
+    * Explains purpose of certain elements which may be less obvious
   * Added appendix section
+    * Defines requirements about input fields for commands and explains certain fields

 * **Contributions to the DG**:
   * Added implementation details of `filter` feature
-    * Included sequence diagram and design considerations for feature
+    * Included activity diagram and design considerations for feature
+  * Updated diagrams to reflect changes to UI
+  * Added user stories

 * **Contributions to team-based tasks**:
   * Added GitHub issues and milestones